microsoft/vscode-docs/docs/cpp/cpp-refactoring.md

 ## Quick Fixes/Code Actions

-The C/C++ Extension provides C/C++ specific suggestions for how to fix and improve your C++ code based on your code context.
-View these suggestions either by hovering over a symbol and selecting the `QuickFix` link, or by selecting a code action(lightbulb) as it appears next to your code.
-For example, if a section of code can be extracted to a method, selecting the lightbulb icon will have the extract to method option available.
+The C/C++ extension provides C/C++ specific suggestions for how to fix and improve your C++ code based on your code context.
+View these suggestions either by hovering over a symbol and selecting the **QuickFix** link, or by selecting a code action (light bulb) as it appears next to your code.
+For example, if a section of code can be extracted to a method, selecting the light bulb icon shows Extract to method.
 Other than the features mentioned above, the C/C++ extension provides quick fixes/code actions in the following situations:

 ### Add missing header files